 Blend and Flavour

-I use one part of tiger nuts – to 2/3 parts water.
-In this case, 1 cup water to 2 -3 cups water.
+I use 1 part of tiger nuts – to 2/3 parts water.
+In this case, 1 cup tiger nuts to 2 -3 cups water.
 These go into a blender and then…

 ….one blends repeatedly till a slurry forms and froths.

 The extras – the flavourings follow and are blended again.
 Though the milk on its own is wonderful, I want to experiment a bit more.